SergeySerzhan/nodejs-test-task/README.md

 ## Usage

 You can use [Postman](https://www.postman.com/) to send requests to server.
-All endpoints (except POST /v1/auth/login and POST /v1/users) are protected, that means you need authorize (login).
+All endpoints (except POST /v1/auth/login and POST /v1/users) are protected, that means you need authorize (login) and provide token with "Authorization": "Bearer ${token}" header.

 <details>
 <summary>Auth endpoints</summary>